l-arnold/tkl-nomadic-odoo/README.rst

 This appliance includes all the standard features in `TurnKey Core`_:

+- Odoo configurations:

-- Odoo v11 installed from official odoo debian repo.
+    - Odoo v11 installed from official Odoo Debian repo.
     - Includes all base modules from base install of Odoo.

+    **Security note**: Updates to Odoo may require supervision so they **ARE NOT** configured to install automatically.
+See below for updating Odoo.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for PostgreSQL (listening on port 12322 - uses SSL).